Dancing for freedom

 What makes dance transformative is the intention we give it.
 Our intention can be as simple as discovery, the desire to learn, the need to let off steam, to forget the outside world for a few moments.
 It can be a question to our body, to the universe, to life's great choreographer.
 It can be a prayer for oneself or for the world.

-I dance my dance until it transforms itself and with it my perception of the world.
-The movement of my body induces movement in my mind, my spirit.
-The space created and occupied internally enables me to better apprehend the outside world.
-Self-awareness enables me to better understand the world in which I evolve.
+I dance my dance until it transforms.
+The movement of my body induces a movement in my mind.
+The space I occupy and create inside me allows me to better apprehend the outside, changing my perception of the world.
+The self-awareness acquired through dance gives me a better understanding of the world in which I evolve.

-Mouvement Medicine is just a dance, but it's also much more than that.
+Mouvement Medicine is just a dance, but if you want it to be, it can also be much more than that.

 Yin-Yang exploration